Everything You Need To Know About Using Highlighter

 Available in solo or duo formats, this buttery highlighter comes in a wide variety of shades for all skin tones.
 The fine shimmer means you can either keep it soft and subtle or radically amp up your glow.

-These fuss-free highlighter sticks come in four sheer, iridescent shades—opal, rose, champagne and bronze—and effortlessly melts into the skin thanks to soft natural waxes.
+These fuss-free highlighter sticks are infused with tiny crystals and come in three sheer, iridescent shades—Moonstone, Quartz and Topaz—that effortlessly melt into the skin thanks to a blend of coconut, castor seed and sweet almond oils.